vjoel/tupelo/README.md

 * lmax -- minimal spof

-* datomic -- similar distribution of "facts", but not tuplespace
+* datomic -- similar distribution of "facts", but not tuplespace; similar use of pluggable storage managers

 * job queues: sidekiq, resque, delayedjob, http://queues.io